-Early in a training relationship, a personal trainer will assess your fitness level and any muscle imbalances, help you set reasonable fitness goals and design a program that takes those into account.
-Thereafter, the trainer will guide you through the program, ensuring you maintain proper form, avoid injury, and achieve the desired results, whether that is to build muscle, lose weight or train for a specific sport or activity.
-Your rationale for choosing a trainer will determine how often you need to meet.
-Throughout your relationship, she will offer encouragement and support to keep you motivated and progressing.
+Early in a training relationship, a personal trainer assesses your fitness level and any muscle imbalances, help you set reasonable fitness goals and design a program that takes those into account.
+Thereafter, the trainer guides you through the program, ensuring you maintain proper form, avoid injury and achieve the desired results, whether that is to build muscle, lose weight or train for a specific sport or activity.

 Video of the Day